 5. Eusebio (Portugal)

-He was an icon for the whole country and is still regarded as the best player ever to represent Portugal, despite the emergence of Cristiano Ronaldo.
-Unfortunately, he did not win any tournaments in his international career, with the third-place finish in the 1966 World Cup being the best.
-He won the prestigious Ballon d’Or award in 1965, and is currently in 13th place in the all-time goalscorers list.
+He was an icon for his country & is still regarded as the greatest player ever to represent Portugal, despite the emergence of Cristiano Ronaldo.
+Unfortunately, he could only achieve a third-place finish in the 1966 World Cup as the best performance for his national team.
+He won the Ballon d'Or award in 1965, & ranks at 13th place in the list of all-time top goalscorers.

 Apps | Goals | Assists | Trophies Won | Notable Clubs |